 Typically, a gastroenterologist performs a colonoscopy with the help of a nurse in a doctor's office or at a hospital.
 A gastroenterologist is a medical doctor who focuses on the function and diseases of the gastrointestinal system.
 The gastrointestinal, or GI, system includes the esophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder, bile ducts, and liver.
 A surgeon may also perform a colonoscopy.

-Tell your doctor or nurse about all medications you are taking, and ask whether you should take them on the day of the test.
+When you schedule the exam, your doctor will give you detailed instructions on how to prepare.
+Tell him or her about all medications you are taking.
+Also, be sure to ask whether you should take them on the day of the test.
 In addition, discuss any drug allergies or medical conditions you have.

 During the procedure

-When you arrive for your colonoscopy, you will need to remove your clothing and change into a hospital gown.
+When you arrive for your colonoscopy, you will remove your clothing and change into a hospital gown.
 You will then lie on your side on an examining table in a private room with a sheet draped over your body.

 The procedure typically takes about 30 to 60 minutes to complete.

 Generally, the pain medicine and sedative you receive before the colonoscopy should limit the discomfort you may feel during the procedure.
-However, you may feel cramping.
+But you may feel cramping.
 Taking slow, deep breaths may ease this pain.
 You may also feel discomfort from lying still for an extended time.